TopBuild (NYSE:BLD) PT Raised to $300.00

-TopBuild (NYSE:BLD) had its price objective upped by equities researchers at Truist Securities from $253.00 to $300.00 in a report issued on Wednesday, Stock Target Advisor reports.
-The firm currently has a “buy” rating on the construction company’s stock.
-Truist Securities’ price objective would suggest a potential upside of 15.72% from the company’s previous close.
+TopBuild (NYSE:BLD) had its target price upped by Truist from $253.00 to $300.00 in a research note issued on Wednesday, The Fly reports.
+The brokerage currently has a “buy” rating on the construction company’s stock.
+Truist’s price objective points to a potential upside of 14.98% from the stock’s previous close.

-BLD has been the topic of a number of other reports.
-BTIG Research lifted their price target on TopBuild from $271.00 to $292.00 and gave the company a “buy” rating in a research note on Thursday, October 21st.
-Truist lifted their price target on TopBuild from $253.00 to $300.00 and gave the company a “buy” rating in a research note on Wednesday.
-JPMorgan Chase & Co. lifted their price objective on TopBuild from $246.00 to $264.00 and gave the stock a “neutral” rating in a research note on Friday, September 10th.
-Zacks Investment Research raised TopBuild from a “hold” rating to a “buy” rating and set a $231.00 price objective on the stock in a research note on Tuesday, September 7th.
-Finally, Benchmark raised TopBuild from a “hold” rating to a “buy” rating and set a $275.00 price objective on the stock in a research note on Thursday, September 9th.
-Two equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $254.60.
+Other research analysts have also issued research reports about the stock.
+KeyCorp lifted their price target on shares of TopBuild from $255.00 to $260.00 and gave the stock an “overweight” rating in a research report on Thursday, September 9th.
+JPMorgan Chase & Co. raised their target price on TopBuild from $246.00 to $264.00 and gave the stock a “neutral” rating in a research report on Friday, September 10th.
+Benchmark raised TopBuild from a “hold” rating to a “buy” rating and set a $275.00 price target on the stock in a research report on Thursday, September 9th.
+BTIG Research increased their price objective on TopBuild from $271.00 to $292.00 and gave the stock a “buy” rating in a research note on Thursday, October 21st.
+Finally, Zacks Investment Research raised TopBuild from a “hold” rating to a “buy” rating and set a $231.00 price objective for the company in a research note on Tuesday, September 7th.
+Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, TopBuild has an average rating of “Buy” and a consensus target price of $268.70.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in BLD.
-Janus Henderson Group PLC grew its holdings in TopBuild by 26.8% during the first quarter.
-Janus Henderson Group PLC now owns 4,868 shares of the construction company’s stock worth $1,020,000 after buying an additional 1,030 shares in the last quarter.
-Westpac Banking Corp grew its holdings in TopBuild by 16.1% during the second quarter.
-Westpac Banking Corp now owns 38,274 shares of the construction company’s stock worth $7,570,000 after buying an additional 5,300 shares in the last quarter.
-Amalgamated Bank grew its holdings in TopBuild by 454.0% during the second quarter.
-Amalgamated Bank now owns 27,687 shares of the construction company’s stock worth $5,476,000 after buying an additional 22,689 shares in the last quarter.
-Canada Pension Plan Investment Board grew its holdings in TopBuild by 1,808.3% during the first quarter.
-Canada Pension Plan Investment Board now owns 229 shares of the construction company’s stock worth $48,000 after buying an additional 217 shares in the last quarter.
-Finally, Whittier Trust Co. of Nevada Inc. grew its holdings in TopBuild by 2.2% during the second quarter.
-Whittier Trust Co. of Nevada Inc. now owns 9,264 shares of the construction company’s stock worth $1,832,000 after buying an additional 200 shares in the last quarter.
-Hedge funds and other institutional investors own 95.12% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Bessemer Group Inc. raised its stake in shares of TopBuild by 1,058.3% during the 2nd quarter.
+Bessemer Group Inc. now owns 139 shares of the construction company’s stock worth $27,000 after purchasing an additional 127 shares in the last quarter.
+Emerald Advisers LLC acquired a new position in shares of TopBuild during the 2nd quarter valued at about $37,000.
+Canada Pension Plan Investment Board increased its holdings in shares of TopBuild by 1,808.3% during the 1st quarter.
+Canada Pension Plan Investment Board now owns 229 shares of the construction company’s stock valued at $48,000 after acquiring an additional 217 shares during the last quarter.
+Pinz Capital Management LP acquired a new position in shares of TopBuild during the 1st quarter valued at about $53,000.
+Finally, Global Retirement Partners LLC increased its holdings in shares of TopBuild by 21.3% during the 3rd quarter.
+Global Retirement Partners LLC now owns 296 shares of the construction company’s stock valued at $61,000 after acquiring an additional 52 shares during the last quarter.
+95.12% of the stock is owned by institutional investors.

 TopBuild Company Profile